Uszak1/HDOC---Human_Detection_Online_Camera/README.md

 To activate the code you need everything explained in "required" file.

 To acctualy run the script follow this simple instruction:
-1. Copy and paste the script from WebCam_Sendhost.py to your device.
+1. Download the script from WebCam_Sendhost.py to your device.
 2. Import all the liberians from "import" file based on your operating system and python that you're using.
 3. Save and run your program:
    save program on your device and try running it.